Board of Directors

 Rob Theis is a Lead Director at RingCentral and currently a General Partner at World Innovation Lab.
 Investments include Automation Anywhere, Auth0, BrightRoll, DocuSign, Fortinet, HubSpot, and RingCentral.
 Theis has invested in over 25 companies creating an aggregate capitalization of $42 billion with seven IPOs and 11 acquisitions.
-Theis previously held executive positions at New Era of Networks, Sun Microsystems and Silicon Graphics.
+Theis previously held executive positions at New Era of Networks, Sun Microsystems, and Silicon Graphics.
 Theis has a BA in economics and computer science from University of Pittsburgh.

-President, Americas at Google
+President of Americas at Google

 Before joining Google in 2010, Thygesen was a Managing Director and Partner in the US venture and growth funds of the Carlyle Group, where he led investments in e-commerce, mobile advertising, and imaging startups.
 Earlier, Thygesen served as EVP, Sales and Business Development at Wink Communications, which he helped take public in 1999.
 Before Wink, he worked in sales, marketing, customer service, and finance management roles at various technology companies in the US and Denmark.